 The pay range for a specific position should be tied to some form of measurement.
 The more efficient, productive, and creative individuals deserve to reach the maximum levels in their job category.
 Pay ranges should be constantly reviewed, measured against the market norms, and updated at least once a year.
 Usually, these reviews coincide with departmental budgets.
 Increases should be tied to the profitability of the company, skills development, technical knowledge enhancement, and above-average performance.

-To the basic salary and wage rate, more progressive companies offer performance-based incentives and bonuses.
+More progressive companies offer performance-based incentives and bonuses to the basic salary and wage rate.
 These should be tied to the company's growth in revenues and profits.
 Everyone contributes to this growth in some fashion, and this is appropriately weighed in the incentive plan.
-Sales representatives should ideally be rewarded with both a base pay and a commision that reflects their contribution to maintaining and increasing the customer base.
+Sales representatives should ideally be rewarded with both base pay and a commission that reflects their contribution to maintaining and increasing the customer base.

 How to Assign a Fair Base Pay for Each Job Category

 You can obtain high and low pay rates from these sources for a comparable position.
 The average of the two sets the standard market-driven salary/wage range for each job category.
 It is advisable to update the survey information whenever hiring or when an employee quits for a better-paying job.
 It is advisable to perform an exit interview whenever an employee decides to leave because this is usually a good source of objective information on compensation competitiveness.